Aayudham Seivom

-Veteran actor Vijayan was supposed to play in this movie, but died.
+Veteran actor Vijayan was supposed to appear in this film, but died.

 Plot

-Saidai Sathya (Sundar C) is a mechanic who has little respect for the law.
+Saidai Sathya is a mechanic who has little respect for the law.
 He parks his car in the middle of the road and creates trouble for other vehicles.
-A traffic policeman named Kandasamy (Vivek) ignores that violation because he is a close friend of Sathya.
-A social activist and lawyer, Udhayamoorthy (Vijayakumar), drags both of them to court for obstructing traffic and causing a nuisance.
-The court finds them guilty, but instead of sentencing them, the court sends them to the Madurai Gandhi Museum for help, where they meet a college student named Meenakshi (Anjali).
+A traffic policeman named Kandasamy ignores that violation because he is a close friend of Sathya.
+A social activist and lawyer, Udhayamoorthy, drags both of them to court for obstructing traffic and causing a nuisance.
+The court finds them guilty, but instead of sentencing them, the court sends them to the Madurai Gandhi Museum for help, where they meet a college student named Meenakshi.

 After Sathya is discharged, he starts a job as a henchman.
-VBR (Manivannan), a villainous former minister, sends Sathya to steal a confidential file containing vital evidence on the death of collector Leelavathi (Sukanya) at Udayamoorthy's place.
+VBR, a former minister, sends Sathya to steal a confidential file containing vital evidence on the death of collector Leelavathi at Udayamoorthy's place.
 While Sathya is stealing the file, Udayamoorthy dies by being pierced by a steel rod.
 While dying, Udayamoorthy blesses Sathya by saying "Vazhga Valamudan" (Long Live).
 These last words haunt Sathya, and filled with remorse, he vows to carry on Udayamoorthy's good work.
 Sathya gathers evidence to expose VBR, whom he discovers is Leelavathi's murderer.
 VBR's goons burn the documents to destroy the evidence.
 Sathya continues with his task of exposing VBR and adopts Gandhian principles of nonviolence and peace (satyagraha).

-Ezhumalai (Napoleon), an Assistant Commissioner of Police, vows to avenge the death of his brother Udhayamoorthy.
+Ezhumalai, an Assistant Commissioner of Police, vows to avenge the death of his brother Udhayamoorthy.
 He thinks that Sathya killed him, although he later finds out that he did not.
 Sathya sits near the Gandhi statue and follows his examples of nonviolence, confident that VBR will be arrested.
-As he is sitting, many civilians and police order him to leave, though he does not budge.
+As he is sitting, many citizens and police order him to leave, though he does not budge.
 They later follow suit and sit in front of the statue.
 At one point, however, Sathya gets shot.
-Meanwhile, many protesters start to rebel against VBR.
-After being beat up by protesters and almost left for dead, VBR surrenders himself to the police.
+Meanwhile, many people start to protest against VBR.
+After getting beat up and almost left for dead, VBR surrenders himself to the police.
 The film ends with Sathya surviving his shot and getting the justice.